How to Write an Informal French Letter

-An informal French letter or email is useful for non-official purposes and is usually addressed to a friend, a family member, or an acquaintance.
+An informal letter is useful for non-official purposes and is usually addressed to a friend, a family member, or a casual acquaintance.

-For example, you can write an informal French letter to invite French friends to your birthday party, your baby shower and even your wedding.
-You can also write an informal email to congratulate a friend or ask for their help.
+Informal letters can be written for a variety of reasons, such as inviting French friends to your birthday party, baby shower, or even your wedding.
+Additionally, you may choose to send an informal email to congratulate a friend or ask for their assistance.

-Perhaps you have moved to France and are learning the French language, or maybe you have a French pen pal that you correspond with.
+Perhaps you have moved to France and are learning the language, or you might have a French pen pal with whom you correspond.
 Writing in French is a nice way to make progress towards fluency, and it shows your French friends that you care about their culture and language.

 Dating your French letter is only relevant if you are sending a paper letter and not an email.
 It is however a nice touch, and it lets your recipient know exactly when the letter was written.
 This can be useful if your letter gets delayed in the mail or if you are sending it to another part of the world.